Peel 2041 Official Plan Review

 As part of the Peel 2041 Regional Official Plan Review, we will explore policy changes in specific focus areas.
-Policy changes on some environmental related focus areas and progress updates on all focus areas will be explored during the March 2020 consultation period.
+Policy changes on some growth related focus areas and progress updates on all focus areas will be explored during the Fall 2020 consultation period.

 Read more about focus areas and upcoming consultations.

 - Aggregates resources and excess soil

 - Other focus areas

 - Provincial Greenbelt plans